dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 * first-class function: functions are objects
 * * ECMA (standards organization) was originally **European Computer Manufacturers Association**, but then decided to just stop being an acronym for anything.
 Still in **Geneva**.
 Meet periodically to p lan how to make things better.
 * some things i like about js:  **functional paradigm, first class functions, everything is a dictionary**
+* what is a first class function?
+  * no different from a variable, you can pass a function as an argument
+  * can return a function, and can assign a function to a variable.